sailfish009/openstructure/modules/seq/base/doc/seq.rst

     Shorthand for :meth:`GetOffset`/:meth:`SetOffset`

+  .. attribute:: role

+    Role of this sequence.

+    :type: :class:`str`

   .. method:: __len__()

-    Returns the length of the sequence (including insertions and deletions)
+    :return: The length of the sequence (including insertions and deletions)

   .. method:: __str__()

-    Returns the sequence as a string.
+    :return: The sequence as a string.

+.. function:: SequenceFromChain(name, chain)

+  :return: Sequence extracted from one letter codes in given *chain* with a
+           view to the chain attached to it
+  :rtype:  :class:`SequenceHandle`
+  :param name: Name of the sequence
+  :type  name: :class:`str`
+  :param chain: Chain from which to extract sequence
+  :type chain:  :class:`~ost.mol.ChainHandle` / :class:`~ost.mol.ChainView`

 .. function:: Match(s1, s2)